-The ASLPI is not a test for which you study.
+The ASLPI is not a test for which you study in the traditional sense of the word (such as "cramming for a test").
 As with all languages, skills develop over time and that time frame varies from person to person.
 To improve your ASL skills, a combination of formal instruction, diagnostic assessment to identify specific strengths and weaknesses, and interaction with proficient users of the language in a variety of communicative contexts is needed.
 However, none of these produce "overnight" changes in your skills.
 As with any test, you are encouraged to do things to reduce test anxiety, such as eating well, exercising, and getting a good night's sleep before the day of your ASLPI evaluation.

 Let's first consider an English test that requires you to write one page comparing and contrasting two topics.
 You will be writing about the topics provided, but for this assignment, your writing will be evaluated on the following:

 Range of vocabulary

 User of grammar and complex sentences

 Structure of paragraphs (opening, supporting sentences, and closing)

 Clear comparison and contrast of the two topics